 The Namib Desert has rich archaeological and heritage value and presents valuable information about the occupation of the area dating back 700,000 years.
-According to the Namibian National Heritage database there are no known national heritage receptors on the EPL 7436, and none were identified during the site visit.
-In cases where heritage sites are discovered the chance of find procedure will be used as stipulated in the National Heritage Act 27 of 2004.
+According to the Namibian National Heritage database, there are no known national heritage receptors on the EPL, and none were identified during the site visit.
+In cases where heritage sites have been discovered, the chance to find procedure will be used as stipulated in the National Heritage Act 27 of 2004.